 In a published 2012 article by the International Journal of Alzheimer's Disease entitled: "Shilajit: A Natural Phytocomplex with Potential Procognitive Activity", it was reported that shilajit shows promising results in the treatment of Alzheimer's.

-"Sheelajeet" activates the immune system with its high concentration of antioxidants.
+"Sheelajeet" supports the immune functions with its high concentration of antioxidants.

-Fulvic acid and its complexes are the main antioxidants found in shilajit and can play a significant role in boosting the body’s natural defenses.
+Fulvic acid and its complexes are the main antioxidants found in shilajit and can play a significant role in boosting the body’s natural defense mechanisms..

 Shilajit is also being analyzed for its ability to dissolve calcium oxalate and calcium phosphate crystals in the tissues and deposits around the bones.

 "Calcium belongs in the bones and when we eat acidic foods, breathe acidic air, endure excessive stress, and other environmental factors, the calcium can leach from our bones (to neutralize the acid) and get deposited in our tissue, around our skeletal structure, and even in our brains.
 It is speculated that the fulvic acid in shilajit can dissolve the calcium crystals and eliminate them naturally."
 David Wolfe

 You have to be careful when purchasing the powders as there are many fake counterfeits exported from the Indian marketplace and available through various online suppliers.
 These imitations are made of other soil components and heavily cut with fillers, producing a dark sheelajeet-smelling powder that has none of the benefits of the authentic variety.